Also known as personality development, is a word people use as per their convenience.

 Now you don’t think negative or even positive.

 You don’t think any longer, not that you can’t, but because you don’t need to.

 Now you know what is right for you.
-The need to consider and analyse cease to exist.
+The need to consider and analyze ceases to exist.
 You become your own master.

 That’s personal development.

-Want to Develop a Better Personality?
-Here Are Some Tips
+Want to Develop Your Personality?
+Here Are 13 Tips

 The first step to growing as a better person is to accept who you are.

-Did you notice the word personal (ity) starts with ‘personal?’
-And if you’re keen to find out what is personality development, then you must find out who you are as a person.
+Did you notice the word personality starts with ‘personal?’
+If you’re keen to find out what personality development is, you must find out who you are as a person.

-You see, personality development relates to you as a person – who you are – your unique personality traits – the way you feel about yourself.
+You see, personality development relates to you as a person: who you are, your unique personality traits, and the way you feel about yourself.